marwa-eltayeb/WeatherForecast/README.md

 # WeatherForecast
-Android Weather Forecast App implemented in MVP Architecture using Kotlin that enable users to have free access to weather data.
+Android Weather Forecast App implemented in MVP Architecture using Kotlin that enable users to have instant access to weather data.

 ## Features: